 In the end, the relevant retailer fulfills a yearning customers have.
 It gives them a sense of belonging as they share their favorite brand with other devotees.
 No other retailer matters.
 Impossible dream?
-No. Every retailer has the potential to achieve the ultimate relevance for their customers, from start-ups to emerging and mature operations.
+No. Every retailer has the potential to achieve the ultimate relevance for its customers, from start-ups to emerging and mature operations.

 All it takes is commitment, determination, and a little hard work.
 Retailers need to ask themselves if they want to muddle along in the middle of the pack, irrelevant and in a slow decline or rise to superstardom?
 Question is: will they rise to this challenge?

 I’ve thrown the gauntlet.
 Who will pick it up?